LukashenkoEvgeniy/system_metrics/README.md

-# Scritp for show system metrics
+# Script for show system metrics

 Python script which allow you show cpu and memory metrics